Multicultural Pharmacy Scholars Program

 Renewable scholarships typically range from $500 to $1,000 per semester, based on academic performance, student participation, financial need and available funding.

 Mentoring and Academic Advising

-MPSP scholars attend individual monthly advising meetings with the MPSP faculty director and receive peer mentoring from upper level students.
-Students also attend semester group leadership and/or professional meetings during the semester.
+MPSP scholars attend monthly advising meetings with the MPSP faculty director and receive peer mentoring from upper-level students.
+Students also attend group leadership and professional meetings each semester.

 Cultural and Social Events